freifunk-berlin/bbb-configs/FAQ.md

 ansible-playbook play.yml --tags flash
 ```

-## Whats required to bringup a location?
+## What is required to bringup a location?

 1. Create a location folder at `/group_vars/` and fill in at least `general.yml`, `networks.yml` and `owm.yml`.
 2. Create a folder for every OpenWrt device at the location under `/host_vars/`.
 Paste the `base.yml` in there.